This article is part of a larger series on CRM.

 Below are some areas you can request feedback on:

-Ask them which features and functionalities they found most useful in the platform, so you can see if the usage of these features supports your business goals.
-For example, features such as lead management, pipeline monitoring, and sales reports should be something the members of the sales team find useful and easy to use as these are features that significantly impact their work and your business performance.
+Ask them which features and functionalities they found most useful in the platform so you can see if using these features supports your business goals.
+For example, features such as lead management, pipeline monitoring, and sales reports should be something the sales team members find beneficial and easy to use.
+This is because these features significantly impact their work and your business performance.

-Ask which features they are least likely to use, so you can customize the system and remove these features as necessary.
-If this kind of customization is not possible, you can potentially see if you can switch to a different or more affordable plan that only includes features they need.
+Ask which features they are least likely to use so you can customize the system and remove them as necessary.
+If this kind of customization is not possible, you can potentially see if you can switch to a different or more affordable plan that only includes the CRM features they need.

 Apart from the areas above, getting general feedback about how the training was rolled out is essential.
-Ask your team what areas in the session they found most useful or interesting, which areas need improvement, and which items they can do without.
+Ask your team what areas they found most useful or interesting in the session, which areas need improvement, and which items they can do without.
 Doing so will help you identify areas to include the next time you hold refresher training sessions.
-Getting feedback can be done via one-to-one meetings, surveys, or group discussions.
+You can get feedback via one-to-one meetings, surveys, or group discussions.

-Pro tip: In the following few weeks of finishing the training, start measuring the initial usage of the CRM system by looking at some basic areas, including the number of user logins and data entries.
+Pro tip: In the following weeks, after finishing the training, start measuring the initial usage of the CRM system by looking at some basic areas, including the number of user logins and data entries.
 These basic things, no matter how small, are a good measurement of CRM adoption.

 7. Repeat the Training Process for Updates & Knowledge Retention

-Continual training is a step often neglected in CRM training.
-A CRM system involves constant updates, and many organizations don’t take the time to either learn about new functions available or review content discussed in the initial training that may have been forgotten.
+Continual training is a step often neglected in the CRM training process.
+CRM software involves constant updates, and many organizations don’t take the time to learn about new available functions.
+Some also forget to review the items discussed in the initial training that may have been missed.

-Below are some instances that require a refresher CRM training:
+Below are some instances that require refresher CRM training:

-Doing periodic sessions to refresh your team with the use of the system enables them to maximize the use of the system.
-As they become more familiar with the CRM, they may have additional questions about features they haven’t used before and want to try.
-Providers may also release new features and updates which need to be introduced through new training modules.
+Conducting periodic sessions to refresh your team with the use of the system enables them to maximize the use of your CRM.
+As they become more familiar with the CRM platform, they may have additional questions about features they haven’t used before and want to try.
+Providers may also release new features and updates that need to be introduced through new training modules.

-A decrease in the usage of CRM after a while may be caused by the lack of understanding of some of the features in the system.
-Holding refresher courses to reintroduce the fundamental CRM features helps address this.
+A decrease in CRM usage after a while may be caused by the lack of understanding of some of the features in the system.
+Holding refresher training courses to reintroduce the fundamental CRM features helps address this.

-When your company grows, you will have new team members who are yet to be trained on how to use the CRM.
+When your company grows, you will have new team members who need to be trained on how to use the CRM.
 While you can provide them with resources for self-paced video training, holding an actual refresher session gives them a robust learning experience.

 CRM Training Best Practices

 - Itemize the tool’s benefits.
-Everyone on your team needs to understand how using the CRM to the best of its ability benefits both the company and, ultimately, the employees within it.
+Everyone on your team needs to understand how using the CRM to the best of its ability benefits the company and, ultimately, the employees.

-- Make sure the company’s decision-makers are the ones taking the lead in the training process.
+- Make sure the company’s decision-makers take the lead in the training process.
 If employees see that management is committed to the plan, they will also get on board.

 - Ensure the training plan is enforced on all employees.
-By setting mandatory requirements and not giving an employee a pass, they know the training and transition to the new CRM is critical, not voluntary.
+By setting requirements and not giving an employee a pass, they know the training and transition to the new CRM is mandatory, not voluntary.

 - Respect the trainees’ time and effort.
 Keep the sessions relevant to the objectives and try to find a way to reward employees who are actively involved in each session to promote a positive learning environment.

-A CRM is exceptionally valuable when used to its full potential because it helps save time and generate revenue.
-Using a CRM efficiently and effectively starts with solid planning, executing, and evaluating results from the CRM training.
-In addition, proper CRM training, when implemented correctly, enables your company to achieve specific business goals, by allowing you to measure results in real time.
+CRM software is exceptionally valuable when used to its full potential because it helps save time and generate revenue—so providing proper training for your team is paramount.
+Requiring your team to learn how to use CRM tools entails planning, executing, and evaluating results.
+In addition, a proper CRM training program enables your company to achieve specific business goals by allowing you to measure results in real time.